Managing group work in digital and blended learning

 - Give opportunities for asynchronous communication to accommodate differing time zones and personal circumstances.

-- Use institutionally supported digital learning tools and check the global availability of tools if you have students based overseas (particularly in China).
+- Use institutionally supported digital learning tools and check the global availability of tools if you have students based overseas (particularly in China where University Connect For China can be used).

 - Follow guidance on digital accessibility and make your students aware of the principles of accessibility.
 Blackboard Ally is a useful tool for checking the accessibility of content and enables students to download documents in alternative formats.